 When no one ever imagined that even Wikipedia, the world’s free library of knowledge, could have a rival and then something unexpected arrived: Grokipedia.
-It is the beginning of a new chapter, where knowledge just does not sit still on pages, but evolves, responds and resonates with the people who seek it powered by the rise of generative ai tools like Grok.
+It is the beginning of a new chapter, where knowledge just does not sit still on pages, but evolves, responds and resonates with the people who seek it.

 So, what sets Grokipedia apart from its older sibling?
 And could it really reshape how humanity records knowledge online?
 Let’s read below.